Frequently Asked Questions

 Immediately after receiving the notice from Island Hospital and understanding the implications, members of the Catherine Washburn Medical Association (CWMA), the non-profit volunteer board that owns the clinic building and much of the equipment, began working with Dr. Robert Wilson, clinic staff, and community members to find a new model of management that would meet the community’s health needs.
 Through this research, it soon became apparent that whether the clinic found a new partner or went independent, keeping it in operation would require ongoing financial support from the Lopez community.

 After exploring many options, the CWMA concluded that a Public Hospital District would be an excellent mechanism to assure financially sound, fiscally responsible, fair, and equitable funding for the community’s primary health care needs.
-Public Hospital Districts successfully support many other rural, remote clinics around the state, including one on San Juan Island.
-The CWMA put forward a petition to place the measure on the ballot in a special election; while only 200 signatures were needed, more than 500 people signed, and the measure appeared on the April 25 ballot.
+Public Hospital Districts successfully support many other rural, remote clinics around the state, including one on Orcas Island.
+The CWMA put forward a petition to place the measure on the ballot in a special election; while only 200 signatures were needed, more than 500 people signed, and the measure appeared on the April 25, 2017, ballot.
 It passed with 86% of voters saying “yes.”

-Under the new clinical services operating agreement, UW Medicine will provide all clinical services and administrative tasks for the clinic including insurance billing, referrals, personnel management, and installation and training for a new electronic medical record system.
+Under the clinical services operating agreement (CSA), UW Medicine will provide all clinical services and administrative tasks for the clinic including insurance billing, referrals, personnel management, and installation and training for a new electronic medical record system.
 UW Medicine will provide the Hospital District commissioners a quarterly report on their performance.

 The Catherine Washburn Medical Association (CWMA) was established in 1971 in memory of Catherine Washburn, a Lopez resident.
 Its purpose then, and now, is to facilitate the primary medical care needs of the Lopez Island community through support of the Lopez Island Clinic.
 The CWMA began by raising funds for the original clinic building, completed in 1974, and has continued to provide financial support for facilities, several expansions, and equipment.
 It will continue to serve as the landlord for the clinic facility.
-To learn more about CWMA visit their website and read the association’s quarterly newsletter, “Health Matters,” here.
+To learn more about CWMA visit their website.

 The transition from a Clinical Services Agreement (CSA) with Island Hospital to UW Medicine is a complex process.
 These are some of the tasks that had to be completed before UW Medicine could begin providing services at Lopez Island Clinic: